radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 ### Example 7: Loan Auctioning

 Note: Please note that this feature was done last minute as a result of a realization of how my protocol was architected and how the transient token was designed.
 I was able to come up with a loan auctioning design for those who want to free up their liquidity without paying back the loan by selling the loan to a buyer.
 This was made possible due to the nature of loans being represented as NFT's and the elegant design of transient tokens allowing transactions to commit as long as a preset condition was met.
 While this is an interesting idea, I have not tested all the edge cases yet (such us the condition in which the loan become defaulted in an auction) nor have I fully thought out the economics of this use case.
 The fact that this is possible in an easy way was enough for me to give this a try.
+The economics of this example may be contrived or economically unviable.

 In this contrived example, Felicia will deposit 3,000 XRD as collateral and borrow $1,000 XRD against her collateral.
-She will run into a situation where she needs to close out her loan posiiton and redeem her collateral, but don't have the funds to do so.
+She will run into a situation where she needs to close out her loan posisiton and redeem her collateral, but don't have the funds to do so.
 Joe will be the buyer of Felicia's loan NFT.

  Let's switch to her account.